JoAnn Fowler was a late starter in the Makeup Industry. She’s been making up for lost time ever since.

 “Mia Kirshner came in one day and announced to me that she wasn’t going to wear any more parabens in any of her makeup products.
 I told her she didn’t have to wear them under any circumstances, even though I didn’t know what they were.
 I started to do some research.
 Norma Hill Patton, a remarkable Makeup Artist, gave me this book called Not Just A Pretty Face.
 There’s so much in that book indicating we’re polluting our bodies with petro-chemicals through cosmetics.
 It’s not a conspiracy theory.
 The evidence is all there.

 “Soon all the girls on the show wanted to go organic.
 All the organic lines were sent to us but none of them stood up to the demands of HD.
 Jennifer Beals always used to say to me, you should start your own makeup line, and I would always say to her, the world doesn’t need another makeup line.
 Then I realized the world did need another makeup line, because I needed it to go to work.”

-Inspired by the cast of The L Word, Sappho Organics had been born.
+Inspired by the cast of The L Word, Sappho New Paradigm had been born.

 “I researched for months, threw myself into it and found a lab to work with.
 I made a lot of mistakes and learned an incredible amount.

 “The first products were liquid foundations.
 That was what was missing as far as I was concerned.
 I had high expectations and so did my clients.
 I used all the girls on The L Word as guinea pigs.
 I always say my line is tested on movie stars, not animals.
 I’m still in touch with those women and all the colours are named after them.”

 What had been created as an organic solution to an HD problem soon took on a life of its own.